kabirjaipal/discordjs-base-handler/README.md

 # **Hosting**

 Need a hosting to host a minecraft server or discord bot server 24/7 ?
-I recommend using https://futurehosting.org/.They provide 24/7 server hosting with best performance at affordable price and discounts.They also have 24/7 support on their discord and site.
+I recommend using `future hosting They` provide 24/7 server hosting with best performance at affordable price and discounts.They also have 24/7 support on their discord and site.

 Site: https://futurehosting.org/